wp-plugins/bulletproof-security/readme.txt

 * Login Security Stealth Mode: Enable or Disable Login Password Reset capability and links.
 * Dynamic DB Form: Lock, Unlock, Delete
 * Enhanced Search: Allows you to search all of the Login Security database rows/Fields
-* Stand-alone Unlock Form bpsunlock.php: Unlock User Accounts without having to be logged into the WP Dashboard
 * Click the Login Security Read Me help button for full descriptions of all features and options.

 = BulletProof Security DB Backup/Database Backup Features =